tytydraco/yessleep/out/My_Experiences_in_the_Death_Cap_Mountains_part_2.md

 “When I came back out the next morning, someone, or something, had slashed my tires.
 And that was the end of my car.
 Seeing as I was about out of gas, it didn’t make much of a difference by that point.

 “Whenever I wake up in the visitor’s center, whatever trash I left is gone, muddy footprints are cleaned up and the food and drink is restocked.
 The bathrooms even look cleaned.
 But there is never anybody there.
 I’ve woken up in the middle of the night and searched for these hidden workers but never found anything.
 Maybe it is some sort of automated process but I think it is more like the magic that sustains the road.
 It seems to reset and clean the building, for whatever bizarre reason.”

 By now we had parked in front of the building and just sat in the car, thinking.
 Max lit a cigarette in the backseat.
 I pulled out my cell phone and checked the time.
 4:49 AM.
 All of that had happened in just over an hour.
 It felt much longer to me.

 Then I noticed something strange with my phone.
 Even though it had no service, it still said, “Emergency Calls Only.”
 Shrugging, I figured I’d give it a try.
+I opened up the browser and, to my surprise, there was an unlocked wifi connection at the Visitor’s Center.
+I was able to open it up and load Google, Reddit and other sites, even though I still couldn’t text or call family members.

 “This says ‘Emergency Calls Only,’” I told Naomi and Max.
 “I’m going to see if I can get through and maybe call for help.
 I doubt it would work, but…” Max shook his head.